-We now turn to the specification issues by presenting additional results in Table 6.
-In Columns (1)-(2), we have re-estimated equation (5) while including municipality and industry-year specific effects.
+We now turn to the specification issues.
 Potentially, SMEs may be affected by both positive and negative factors in their local milieu, including, for example, access to a harbour or a university, and omitting these factors may bias our results.
-Likewise, the industry of an SME may experience shocks that radically change the competition for or demand of the SME, and this may also introduce omitted variable bias.
-Reassuringly, our results scarcely change at all after controlling for such unobserved heterogeneity.
-36 In Column (3), we check whether dropping the linearity of our specification with respect to leading personnel alters our benchmark result.
-We find that adding the square of the variable does not qualitatively alter our key results.
-The semi-elasticity increases somewhat, and the squared term only displays a very small negative coefficient, suggesting a diminishing return to hiring managers and professionals that is of little economic importance.
+Likewise, the industry of an SME may experience shocks that radically change competition or demand for the SME's products or services, and this may also introduce omitted variable bias.
+Reassuringly, our results scarcely change at all after controlling for such unobserved heterogeneity by including municipality and industry-year specific effects.33 Finally, adopting a non-linear specification with respect to leading personnel does not qualitatively alter our benchmark result.